-๐ฉ๐ฒ Dominica visa for EU citizen citizens
+๐ฉ๐ฒ Dominica visa for EU citizens

 EU citizen passport holders can enter Dominica visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.